davidonthethird/OCRModelTrainFormating/README.md

 2. JPG of each file the OCR Scanned in following format: (scanned_{page_number}.jpg) where page_number is document number (used for multiple document OCR scans)

-Post running: You may parse the JSON to correct any discrepenceis between the documents and the OCR Scan.
+Post running: You may parse the JSON to correct any discrepancies between the documents and the OCR Scan.
 Then run through pytorch/tensorflow to train model.
 Code was written to work with docTR OCR but should work with most other OCR.